n-za/Udacity-MillionSongDataset-Airflow/README.md

 # Improvements
+## Implemented Improvements
+* The project template used the identifier of the source systems to define the primary keys of the tables in the dimensional model.
+With this approach one needs to discard the records where the identifier is not provided.
+This approach also prevents us to combine in our dimensional model multiple sources for the raw data.
+Therefore I have added to the tables of the dimensional model suggorate keys.

+## Future Improvements
 * The sanity checks could have been put into a sub dag.
 * There is a tight coupling between the schedule (hourly) and the SQL command used to load the staging table <code>songplays</code>.